Left undone: A Black artist, traumatized by confrontation, will speak at art exhibit opening

 Emily Leach, also an artist in the “Ain’t I A Woman?” exhibition, calls the incident “horrible” and something “that should not have happened.”

-Leach's own artwork in the show is based on Black women's role in archiving and caring for family histories.
-But it also examines the "uneasiness between visibility and invisibility," something that becomes more apparent after the confrontation another artist had trying to enter the building, she said.
+Leach’s own artwork in the show is based on Black women’s role in archiving and caring for family histories.
+But it also examines the “uneasiness between visibility and invisibility,” something that becomes more apparent after the confrontation Gee experienced, she said.

 The show at MMOCA “is such an exciting and historic moment,” said Leach, “and at the same time, I wish that I could say that I was surprised to hear that this happened.”